Yang-Yifan921/Assessment0018/Assessment/Report/ProjectIdea.md

 # Project Idea

-## Title: Your snappy project title
+## Title: Recognition vehicle types with microphone

 ---

 ## Idea:
 Complete the sentence:

-**I want my project to be able to (1) detect the type of vehicle. using the (2)edge impulse. on my (3)microphone**
+**I want my project to be able to detect the type of vehicle. using the edge impulse. on my microphone**

-1. *e.g. detect when i say "wotcha", recognise a bird in a live camera stream etc*
-2. *e.g. camera, microphone, accelerometer etc*
-3. *e.g. arduino, laptop, RPi etc*

 ---